ttacker/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 with same-site and cross-site requests.
 If the "SameSite" attribute's value is something other than these three known keywords, the attribute's value will be treated as "None".

+#### The Category Attribute

+The Category attribute specifies the categories to which the cookie belongs.
+Valid values are "Necessary", "Preference", "Analytical", "Marketing", and "Other".
+Cookies can belong to one more than one categories, indicated by a comma seperated list, without spaces, in the Categories attribute.

+Necessary cookies enable basic functions, such as navigation or access; and these cookies are strictly necesssary, because the application can not function properly without the storage of these cookies by the user agent.
+Preference cookies allow for persistence of user customization of application appearance or behavior, such as color schemes, region, or preferred language.
+Analytical cookies assist application administrators understand how users interact with application, are used to agregate and report information in an anonymous manner.
+Marketing cookies track users across applications, usually for the purpose of displaying targeted advertising.
+Other cookies are cookies that belong to a category other than any of the categories listed here.

+The Category attribute enables user agents to allow users to consent to storage of all cookies in a category, rather than individually.

+#### The Purpose Attribute

+The Purpose attribute describes the purpose of the cookie, and enables user agents to provide the user with this information before requesting the user's informed consent for the user agent to store the cookie.

+#### The Exempt Attribute

+The Exempt attribute informs the user agent if the user's consent must be obtained prior to storing the cookie.
+If this attribute is set, the user agent is advised that consent must be obtained.
+If this attribute is not set, the user agent is advised that consent isn't necessary.

+#### The Third-Party Attribute

+The Third-Party attribute enables the user agent to indicate to the user if the cookie is a third-party cookie.
+If this attribute is set, the user agent is advised that the cookie is a third-party cookie.
+If this attribute is not set, the use agent is advised that the cookie is a first-party cookie, and not a third-party cookie.

+#### The Policy Attribute

+The Policy attribute is used to provide a URL that points to the relevent cookie policy; and it enables user agents to either provide the link to users or to locate, retrieve, and provide the policy content to the user directly.

+#### The Consent Attribute

+The Consent attribute is used to specify the time at which the user provided consent for the user agent to store the cookie.
+If the Exempt attribute is not set, and this attribute is not set, the user has not provided consent, or the user has revoked their consent.

 ### Cookie Name Prefixes